This article was updated on September 25, 2018.

 Employee appreciation ideas can play a huge role when it comes to retaining your top performers.
-Men and women who toil away at a company that doesn't reward them for a job well-done have little motivation to stay where they are.
+Men and women who toil away at an organization that doesn't reward them for a job well-done have little motivation to stay where they are.
 And, when they decide to head for greener pastures and move to an organization where employee appreciation is integral to the company culture, their former employer is left with the costly task of hiring and training their replacements.

-Everyone craves recognition, but when you turn your focus to employee acknowledgment, make sure that you're not passing out gold stars "just because"; reserve celebration for serious achievements so your employees know that their contributions are truly valued.
+Everyone craves recognition, but when you turn your focus to employee acknowledgment, make sure that you're not passing out gold stars "just because;" reserve celebration for serious achievements so your employees know that their contributions are truly valued.

 Here are some creative employee appreciation ideas to reward your hardworking team.

 Forward-thinking organizations understand that, without risk, there's no progress.
 Author and strategist Lisa Bodell offers some examples in TLNT.
 Notably, W.L.
 Gore & Associates, a plastics firm, celebrates the "death" of a failed project with beer and champagne.
 This approach encourages employee risk-taking and innovation — valuable assets for any organization.

 Your employees know who the real superstars are.
 In a peer-to-peer recognition program, they have the opportunity to nominate and honor these special individuals.
 This can imbue the workplace with an atmosphere of friendly competition and a stronger sense of camaraderie.
 Peer-to-peer recognition can take place over your company's social networking service or at all-company meetings.

 Shooting a humorous video honoring an individual or a team can spread the word about your gratitude and offer a memorable gesture of appreciation that everyone can enjoy.
 Get together with your most creative people and produce a personalized video highlighting your employees, then upload it to YouTube for the world to see.
 (This can also serve as a powerful recruitment tool.)